 The following are typical examples of chronic conditions and how we would usually deal with them.
 All of these examples assume that the chosen plan provides cover for the particular condition and treatment, that the plan premiums are being paid and that the first symptoms of the condition arose after the start of cover.

 Alan has been with VitalityHealth for many years.
-He develops chest pain and is referred by his GP to a specialist.
+He develops chest pain and is referred by his GP to a consultant.
 He has a number of investigations and is diagnosed as suffering from angina.
 Alan is placed on medication to control his symptoms.

 We confirm to Alan that we will cover this operation as it will substantially relieve his symptoms and stabilise the condition.
 We also advise him that we will cover his post-operative check-ups for one year to ensure that his condition has been stabilised.